UC Davis Hosts International Workshop to Tackle Global Food Challenges

 With faculty participating from schools and colleges across both Davis and Sacramento campuses, the workshop was organized and sponsored by Office of Research, working in close partnership with Office of Global Affairs and the World Food Center, and the College of Agriculture and Environmental Sciences.

-Researchers who are interested in learning more about the research projects being developed around food security and food innovation, or who want to engage with international partners for research, can email at Ana Lucia Cordova at [email protected].
+Researchers who are interested in learning more about the research projects being developed around food security and food innovation, or who want to engage with international partners for research, can email at Ana Lucia Cordova-Kreylos at [email protected].

 From left to right: Christine Diepenbrock, assistant professor, Department of Plant Sciences; Cameron M. Pittelkow, assistant professor, Department of Plant Sciences; and Payam Vahmani, assistant professor, Department of Animal Science, participated in the two-day workshop.
 (UC Davis photo)